-Section Change from 2012 How does The Shrewsbury and Telford Hospital NHS Trust compare with other Trusts across England?
-Section 1: The Emergency / A&E Department 1 Worse About The Same Section 2: Waiting list and planned admissions = Woose About The Same Section 3: Waiting to get a bed on a ward = About The Same Section 4: The hospital and ward = Worse About The Same Section 5: Doctors 1 Worse About The Same Section 6: Nurses = About The Same Section 7: Care and treatment Worse About The Same Section 8: Operations and procedures = About The Same Section 9: Leaving Hospital 1 Worse About The Same Better Section 10: Overall views and experiences = Worse About Better The National Innatient Survey is conducted annually.
-Fw ery participa iting Trust is required to send the survey to 850
+Change How does The Shrewsbury and from Telford Hospital NHS Trust compare Section 2012 with other Trusts across England?
+About Section 1: The Emergency / A&E The Department Same About Section 2: Waiting list and planned The admissions Same AЬ Section 3: Waiting to get a bed on a ward The Same Section 4: The hospital and ward The Sam About Section 5: Doctors The Same About Section 6: Nurses The Same About The Section 7: Care and treatment Same About The Section 8: Operations and procedures Same Section 9: Leaving Hospital The Sam Section 10: Overall views and experiences Wor The National Inpatient Survey is conducted annually.

-^{} The National Inpatient Survey is conducted annually.
 Every participating Trust is required to send the survey to 850 patients who spent one night or more in hospital during Summer 2013.
 The Shrewsbury and Telford Hospital NHS Trust sent the National Inpatient Survey 2013 to 850 patients with an overnight stay during August 2013.
 502 completed usable questionnaires were returned.
 The 78 core questions are divided into the ten sections above.
 The "Change" score indicates whether our comparison with Trusts nationally (Better, About the Same, Worse) has improved, remained the same or declined compared with the National Inpatient Survey 2012.